Alejanpro/InitialFlutter/README.md

     /// Starts a get query with an initial guess of providers. pub fn get(&mut self, cid: Cid, peers: impl Iterator<Item = PeerId>) -> QueryId;

-    /// Starts a sync query with an the initial set of m
+    /// Starts a sync query with an the initial set of missing blocks. pub fn sync(&m